 As already explained, a higher power is a critical requirement for life.
 Losing it for even a second throws us into chaos and disarray.
 This is what gives parents such power.
 Like the soil nourishing a tree’s roots, or the sun shining above, our guardians play a fundamental role in our physical and spiritual growth which permeates the deepest corners of our psyche.
 Helping them with this tremendous life-creating responsibility are archetypal energies based on Heaven and Earth.
-The three Abrahamic religions of Islam, Judaism and Christianity speak of a shared patriarchal figure who embodies the masculine blueprint.
+The three Abrahamic religions of Islam, Judaism and Christianity speak of a shared patriarchal figure, Abraham, who embodies the masculine blueprint.
 The most celebrated matriarch of all is Mother Nature, or Gaia; the personification of the Earth and the nourishing force behind all of life.
 One represents profound wisdom, the other embodies boundless abundance.
 One provides structure, guidance and purpose, the other demonstrates the art of channelling life energy.
 These masculine and feminine energies manifest in the psyche in the form of two archetypes separated by gender; the great father and the great mother.
 Each can be seen as a collective pool of traits, abilities and energy forms which came from our ancestors, all of whom undertook the challenge of being a father or a mother.
 The immense capacity of these archetypes to nurture and support life was passed on one generation at a time until it was time for our parents to embody them.